lkrych/linux_notes/chapters/7_network.md

 Although most systems used to configure the network in their boot mechanisms -- and many still do -- the dynamic nature of modern networks means that most machines don't have static IP addresses.
 Rather than storing the IP address and other network information on your machine, **your machine gets this information from somewhere on the local physical network** when it first attaches.

-Dynamic Host Configuration Protocol (DHCP) do the basic network layer configuration on typical clients.
+**Dynamic Host Configuration Protocol (DHCP)** does the basic network layer configuration on typical clients.
 This is nice and simplified, in the real world (especially when dealing with wireless connections), things are more complicated.
-In Linux, a system service that can monitor physical networks and choose and configure kernel network interfaces is used.
+In Linux, **a system service that can monitor physical networks and choose and configure kernel network interfaces is used**.

+### Network Configuration Managers

+The most widely used option for automatically configuring networks is to use `NetworkManager`. `NetworkManager` is a daemon that the system starts on boot.
+It's **job is to listen to events from then system and users and to change the network configurations** based upon a bunch of rules.

+When running `NetworkManager` maintains two basic levels of configuration.
+The first is a collection of information about **available hardware devices**, which it collects from the kernel and maintains by monitoring `udev` over the Desktop Bus (D-bus).
+The second configuration level is a more specific **list of connections**: hardware devices and additional physical and network layer configuration parameters.

+To activate a connection, `NetworkManager` often delegates tasks to specialized network tools like `dhclient`.

+Most users interact with `NetworkManager` through an applet on the desktop.
+It's usually an icon that indicates connection status.
+To control the network manager through the command line, you can use the `nmcli` tool.

+The `NetworkManager` configuration directory is usually `/etc/NetworkManager`.
+There are specifications in here for which interfaces to manage (you probably don't need to manage localhost), and what to do if a specific interface goes up or down (dispatching).

+### Resolving Host Names